Our son, Hayden, lacks one class for his Associates degree, but an opportunity caused him to put his college education on hold.

 When he first mentioned his concern to me, I, too, began to fret.

 Then it dawned on me…Hayden had been studying computer science his whole life.

 This post contains affiliate links.
-If you use one of my links to make a purchase, I may earn a small commission.
-It doesn’t affect the price you pay, but helps to support my blog.
+They don’t affect the price you pay, but help to support my blog.

 When he was just nine months old I began sitting at the computer with him several times a week.
 While using a product called JumpStart Baby, he could touch any of the keys on the keyboard to see what would happen on the screen.
 As he grew, we graduated to JumpStart Toddler, then JumpStart Preschool, and so on, with each level gradually teaching more.
 By the time Hayden’s sister came along, he was almost four years old and while I was busy with the baby, he was able to start the computer, boot up his software, type in his name and do everything on his own.

 As Hayden grew up I felt like I saw an aptitude for technology, so I looked for opportunities to nurture it.
 Hayden had a passion for Legos and played with them throughout his childhood.
 Somewhere along the way I learned of Lego Robotics groups and wished there was one in our area that he could join.